How to Deep-Fry a Delicious Turkey and Other Fun Foods

 - Vegetable oil, for deep-frying

-- Use a skewer or popsicle stick and push into the candy bar.
+- Use a skewer or wooden craft stick and push into the candy bar.

 - Freeze bar for at least 2 hours or overnight.